 As a commerce and communications degree student at the University of Western Australia, she’s frustrated by the lack of user-friendly tools available to complete everyday graphic design tasks.
-She and her boyfriend, Cliff Obrecht, decide to develop their own.
+She and her boyfriend (now husband), Cliff Obrecht, decide to develop their own.

 From there, they create online design software for the school yearbook market.
 Fusion Books is born.
 Five years later, it’s the biggest platform of its kind in Australia and has expanded into New Zealand and France.

 Melanie may not have known it then, but the seeds sown in that crowded lounge room with "stuff scattered everywhere" were to blossom into one of Australia’s most successful start-up unicorns ever, making her the richest woman under 40 in Australia.

 Fast-forward 12 years and I’m sitting in a photographic studio in Sydney’s hip enclave of Surry Hills.
 It’s a Friday afternoon and there’s a buzz in the air.
 The photographer and assistant mill around setting up equipment and taking test shots before the ‘talent’ arrives.